AmmarKamoona/PhD-RMIT-Thesis-Template/README.md

 # PhD-RMIT-Thesis-Template
 **PhD thesis template for RMIT university.
 The class has been modified from other university to RMIT.
-The class has been created by --Ammar Kamoona--
+The class has been created by **Ammar Kamoona

 [*Sample of the first page*]